A microphysically inspired approach to dark matter-dark energy interactions: first bounds on dark-sector scattering cross sections

 We adopt wide, flat priors for the standard cosmological parameters $(\Omega_{\text{DM0}}, \Omega_{\text{b0}}, w, H_0)$.
 Regarding the interaction rate coefficients, given the lack of prior knowledge about their expected magnitude, we adopt a non-informative {Jeffreys Prior} (or log-uniform prior).
 This choice ensures scale invariance, effectively assigning equal prior probability to each order of magnitude.
 Consequently, we sample the exponents $A$ and $B$ from a uniform distribution, such that the physical interaction rates are given by $10^A$ and $10^B$.
 The complete set of priors is summarized in Table \ref{tab:Prior}.

-The marginalized constraints for the parameters $H_0$, $\Omega_{DM0}$, $\Omega_{b0}$, $w$, $\ell_A$, and $r_{s,drag}$ are presented in Table \ref{tab:observational_constraints_final_limits} at 68\% confidence level (CL).
+The marginalized constraints for the parameters $H_0$, $\Omega_{\text{DM0}}$, $\Omega_{\text{b0}}$, $w$, $\ell_A$, and $r_{s,drag}$ are presented in Table \ref{tab:observational_constraints_final_limits} at 68\% confidence level (CL).
 For the interaction coefficients $\log_{10}A$ and $\log_{10}B$, the reported values correspond to the upper limits at 95\% CL.
 We also display the 1$\sigma$ and 2$\sigma$ confidence contours for the full combination of data in Figure \ref{fig:contours}.

-First, we analyze the constraints obtained from each dataset individually.
-This step is crucial to check for internal consistency among the different cosmological probes within the framework of our IDE model.
+We analyze the constraints obtained from the different combinations of cosmological probes considered in this work.
+This step is crucial to check for internal consistency among the datasets within the framework of our IDE model.

-Looking at the Hubble constant, $H_0$, we observe a remarkable compatibility across all individual probes.
-The PP yield $H_0 = 67.3 \pm 7.2$ km s$^{-1}$ Mpc$^{-1}$, while CCs and BAO prefer $67.5^{+5.6}_{-6.3}$ and $67.0^{+4.7}_{-6.7}$ km s$^{-1}$ Mpc$^{-1}$, respectively.
-These values are in excellent agreement with the constraints imposed by the PCMB, which give $H_0 = 67.7^{+2.8}_{-5.0}$ km s$^{-1}$ Mpc$^{-1}$.
-It is worth noting that, within the large error bars inherent to individual late-time probes, no tension is observed.
-The interaction model accommodates the data with a value of $H_0$ consistently centered around $\sim 67$ km s$^{-1}$ Mpc$^{-1}$.
+Looking at the Hubble constant, $H_0$, we observe a broad compatibility among the data combinations, albeit with a mild spread driven by the inclusion of BAO and the acoustic-scale prior.
+The late-time combinations without BAO prefer lower values: PP + CCs yields $H_0 = 67.7 \pm 3.6$ km s$^{-1}$ Mpc$^{-1}$, and PP + $\ell_A$ + CCs gives $67.2^{+3.2}_{-4.0}$ km s$^{-1}$ Mpc$^{-1}$.
+In contrast, the combinations that incorporate BAO favor somewhat higher values, with PP + BAO + CCs giving $67.9 \pm 3.2$ km s$^{-1}$ Mpc$^{-1}$ and BAO + $\ell_A$ yielding the highest central value, $70.2^{+1.6}_{-3.3}$ km s$^{-1}$ Mpc$^{-1}$.
+All values remain mutually consistent within their $1\sigma$ uncertainties, and the interaction model accommodates the data without introducing tension among the probes.

 Regarding the interaction sector, we find that the interaction parameters are constrained only as upper limits.
-For the individual datasets, we obtain upper limits for the annihilation exponent $A$ ranging from $< 5.128\times10^{-23}$ (PP) to $< 6.606\times10^{-26}$ (CCs).
-The creation exponent $\log_{10}B$ is similarly constrained, with limits ranging from $< 3.548$ (CCs) to $< 0.071$ (PCMB).
+The annihilation coefficient $A$ is bounded at a comparable level across all combinations, with $\log_{10}A$ ranging from $< -19.70$ (BAO + $\ell_A$) to $< -20.12$ (PP + CCs).
+The creation coefficient $B$ is somewhat more sensitive to the dataset: its upper limit ranges from $\log_{10}B < -1.23$ (PP + CCs) to $\log_{10}B < -2.37$ for the full combination, the tightest bounds being obtained whenever BAO is included.